Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

     launch(Dispatchers.Unconfined) { // not confined -- will work with main thread
         println("Unconfined            : I'm working in thread ${Thread.currentThread().name}")
     }
-    launch(Dispatchers.Default) { // will get dispatched to ForkJoinPool.commonPool (or equivalent)
+    launch(Dispatchers.Default) { // will get dispatched to DefaultDispatcher
         println("Default               : I'm working in thread ${Thread.currentThread().name}")
     }
     launch(newSingleThreadContext("MyOwnThread")) { // will get its own new thread